 Germans after the Berlin wall fell.
 Some of them wanted the safety,

-security, and stability of a socialist country, where the government might send you
+of a socialist country, where the government might send you

 some ugly, not-very-comfortable shoes, but, by golly, at least you had shoes!
 One